WolfgangFahl/pdfindexer/README.md

 ==========

 ### Purpose
-Index and search PDF sources (files and URLs) using Apache Lucene and PDFBox
+Index and search for keywords in PDF sources (files and URLs) using Apache Lucene and PDFBox The result will be put in a HTML file - the layout can be modified using a Freemarker template

 ### Project
 * Open Source hosted at https://github.com/WolfgangFahl/pdfindexer